munificent/craftinginterpreters/book/chunks-of-bytecode.md

 <aside name="back">

 The situation isn't entirely dire.
-A well-architected compiler lets you share the front and and most of the middle layer optimization passes across the different architectures you support.
+A well-architected compiler lets you share the front end and most of the middle layer optimization passes across the different architectures you support.
 It's mainly the code generation and some of the details around instruction selection that you'll need to write afresh each time.